rotemyohanan/time-machine/Spring/annotations.md

 Emphasises:
- > Always use these annotations over concrete classes; not over interfaces.
+ > Always use these **annotations over concrete classes**; not over interfaces.

+### Configuration

+    @ConfigurationProperties     // Turns all of your application configuration into typesafe POJOs

+    @Component
+ add the configuration in the component scan @EnableconfigurationProperties(MyConfig.class)

+@Inject
+private MyConfig config;
+Validate the code using annotations:

+@NotNull
+@Patten   //regexp
+@Max
+@Min
+@Digit

+configure third party calsses